ISISComputingGroup/ibex_developers_manual/Danfysik.md

 Current three models supported: 8800, 8000 and XXXX

 All can be in calibrated or uncalibrated mode.
+Calibration is done within the IOC and enabled via macro.
+Additionally there is a macro to switch to a local calibration repository instead of the default common one. (see [Calibration Files](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Calibration-Files) for more info)

-Calibration is done within the IOC All can be unipolar or bipolar.
+All can be unipolar or bipolar.

 ## Testing